prisma/prisma1/ROADMAP.md

 ### Short term fixes & improvements

 The following lists represents a number of smaller-scope issues and improvements we are currently working on.
-While we're trying to be as foreseeing as possible, our priorities might shift and the list might be adjusted within a release cycle.
+While we're trying to be as foreseeing as possible, our priorities might shift and the list might be adjusted in a release cycle.

 #### Improvements